inemtsev/hugo_blog/content/posts/chunked-file-upload-typescript-react-go.md

 ---

 ### Summary - Why you may want to chunk files?
 The biggest reason for me to upload files in chunks, is because I want to upload very large files; pictures, videos, whatever...
-This means, I want to know the status of the download as it progresses and if I cant finish the download now, I want to be able to pause, go to my favourite coffee shop and continue on there.
+This means, I want to know the status of the upload as it progresses and if I can't finish the upload now, I want to be able to pause, go to my favourite coffee shop and continue on there.

 ### Let's build a simple app using no additional javascript libraries!